f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 You may have a need to access the console of a tenant to diagnose a problem, or to watch it bootup.
 VELOS provides a built-in terminal server function that will proxy network connections to a tenant console.
-VIPRION provided a **vconsole** capability which required a user to authenticate to VIPRION’s CLI first before they could run the vconsole command.
+VIPRION provided a **vconsole** capability which required a user to authenticate to the VIPRION CLI first before they could run the vconsole command.

 When a VELOS tenant is created and deployed a listening ssh port will be configured on port 700x of the chassis partition (where x is the tenant instance ID).
 After a tenant is created, you will need to set the tenant password and tweak the expiry date to force a password change before a user can connect via the terminal server.